-..is a form of compulsory superannuation for employees, with contributions being made by employers as a percentage of (not deducted from) the employee’s and certain contractors’ ordinary time earnings.
+..is a form of compulsory superannuation for employees, with contributions being made by employers as a percentage of (not deducted from) the ordinary time earnings of employees and certain contractors.

 The Superannuation Guarantee Act is administered by the Australian Tax Office, which monitors compliance by employers.
 It also helps employees find their “lost superannuation” contributions, unclaimed super, and can assist employees wanting to transfer their super from one account to another.